ao5357/jekyll-brochure/_testimonials/brad.md

 ---
 title: Brad
 tagline: "I was paid for this endorsement"
-image: brad.jpg
+#image: brad.jpg
 ---

-Based on the sum of money given to me, I wholeheartedly approve of S&P's services!
+Based on the sum of money given to me, I wholeheartedly approve of company's services!

 Brad